|

 Click here to jump back to the list of contents.

 Monthly AO index since January 1979, according data from the National Weather Service Climate Prediction Center.
 The thin line indicates the monthly values, and the thick line represents the simple running 37 month average, nearly corresponding to a running 3 yr average.
 Reference period 1979-2000.
-Last month shown: January 2013.
-Last diagram update 9 February 2013.
+Last month shown: July 2019.
+Last diagram update: 30 August 2019.

 The Arctic